Beautiful Trouble is one of my most dog-eared books!Mary DeMocker, Co-founder and Creative Director of 350 Eugene

-According to seasoned attendees, this year’s’ conference – I was told – skewed more heavily towards electoral organizing.
+According to seasoned attendees, this year’s’ conference — I was told — skewed more heavily towards electoral organizing.
 This presented a challenge to me as on the surface it might seem that Beautiful Trouble’s toolbox is not explicitly applicable to electoral organizing.
 However, a major point emerged on a progressive strategy panel “Diversifying the Progressive Movement,” that built the bridge for Beautiful Trouble’s framework into electoral organizing.
-Knowing your culture is key — or maybe THE key– to building an effective strategy for social change.
+Knowing your culture is key — or maybe THE key — to building an effective strategy for social change.
 As it is said, “culture eats strategy for lunch.”
-In the Beautiful Trouble Toolbox there are several principles, theories, and tactics that highlight the importance of knowing your cultural terrain, taking leadership from those most impacted, and Use Your Cultural Assets.
+In the Beautiful Trouble Toolbox there are several principles, theories, and tactics that highlight the importance of knowing your cultural terrain, taking leadership from those most impacted, and using your cultural assets.

-Today there is in general, a greater energy around uplifting intersectionality in our movements and organizing from those points of overlap.
+Today there is a greater energy around uplifting intersectionality in our movements and organizing from those points of overlap.
 Discussing the many ways creative action can serve to make the invisible more visible or put sympathetic voices out in front of the narrative provides for endless conversation.
-I spoke with climate activists who were looking to deepen their racial justice lens, sexual violence organizers looking to deepen their work around gun violence, and health care workers organizing around housing.
-Beautiful Trouble’s framework is apt to support organizers in revealing the many opportunities at these intersections.
+I spoke with climate activists who were looking to deepen their racial justice lens, sexual violence organizers looking to strengthen their work around gun violence, and health care workers organizing around housing.
+Beautiful Trouble’s framework supports organizers by revealing the many opportunities at these intersections.

 Some major themes between all the sessions I attended: